manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

       - Launch the slam gmapping node to generate the map
       - Launch the navigation node to:
          - Localize the initial POSE of the robot in the map
+         - Localize the traffic signal POSEs (you will use later)
          - define a destination POSE
-         - generate an optimal trajectory and start the movement
+         - Navigation node generates an optimal trajectory and starts the movement
       -  Launch the node "keras_takePictures_detect_signs_move" who is able to identify the traffic signal and execute the corresponding movemment.
       ````shell
       roslaunch rubot_projects keras_takePictures_detect_signs_move.launch